Pop Culture Madness!

 • The Top Song was (Everything I Do) I Do It For You - Bryan Adams

-• The Silence of the Lambs won all of the Big Five Academy Awards: Best Picture, Best Director, Best Actor, Best Actress, and Best Writing (Original or Adapted).
+• The Silence of the Lambs won all Big Five Academy Awards: Best Picture, Best Director, Best Actor, Best Actress, and Best Writing (Original or Adapted).

 • Minimum Wage in 1991: $4.25 per hour